Where do I get a FAFSA?

 I filed the FAFSA more than 4 weeks ago, and I haven't heard anything.
 How do I check on my application?

-To check on your application, please call the Federal Student Aid Information Center at (800)433-3243.
-You can check on your electronic application by going to the FAFSA web site at http://www.fafsa.ed.gov.
+To check on your application, please call the Federal Student Aid Information Center at (800)433-3243, or use their live chat, or email option at https://studentaid.gov/help-center/contact#all-aid-fsaic.
 The electronic processing time is generally 3-5 business days before UMSL is able to verify receipt.

 I forgot to list UMSL as a school to receive my information when I filed the FAFSA.
 How do I add UMSL to the list?

-You can call log into the FAFSA website and add our school code or you can call the Federal Student Aid Information Center at 800 433-3243 and request that UMSL be added (our school code is 002519)
+You can call log into the FAFSA website and add our school code, or you can contact the Federal Student Aid Information Center (using the contact information above), and request that UMSL be added (our school code is 002519)

 My parents are divorced.
 Whose information should I list on the FAFSA?